-The following examples demonstrate how the ID service requests and receives the Marketing Cloud visitor ID.
-These examples use 2 fictitious companies, the Food Company and the Sports Company, to demonstrate data flows for ID requests and responses.
-Each company has a unique Marketing Cloud organization ID and has implemented the ID service code on all of their sites.
+The following examples demonstrate how the ID service requests and receives the Experience Cloud visitor ID.
+These examples use two fictitious companies, the Food Company and the Sports Company, to demonstrate data flows for ID requests and responses.
+Each company has a unique Experience Cloud organization ID and has implemented the ID service code on all of their sites.
 These use cases represent data flows for a generic ID service implementation without Analytics, legacy IDs, or browsers that block third-party cookies.

 In this example, a new visitor comes to the pizza site managed by the Food Company.
 The Food Company has ID service code on the pizza website.
 When the pizza site loads, the ID service code checks for the AMCV cookie in the pizza domain.